The Woman of Knockaloe: Plot

-Mona Craine and her brother react with nationalist pride when World War I is announced.
-In contrast, their father, Robert Craine, a tenant farmer at Knockaloe Farm, is concerned and dismayed at the bad that he fears will come of it.
+Mona Caine and her brother react with nationalist pride when World War I is announced.
+In contrast, their father, Robert Caine, a tenant farmer at Knockaloe Farm, is concerned and dismayed at the bad that he fears will come of it.

 Mona and her father's lives are disrupted first by her brother being called up to fight in France, and then by the authorities agreeing with the owner of the farm to set up an internment camp for enemy aliens there at Knockaloe.
 Mona consents to live there still and supply food for "those Germans whose brothers are killing our boys in France", greatly against her wish and only for the sake of her ageing father.

 The erection of the camp's huts, concrete and wire on their fields only hardens her heart against the Germans.
 This is further entrenched when the internees begin to arrive, first the aloof privileged rich, followed by the rowdy sailors etc. When news of her brother's death at the front arrives, her father has a seizure and becomes bed-bound.
 Mona's hatred of the German's now reaches a new pitch:

 She hears of frequent rioting, rigorously put down, and then of an attempt at insurrection in the messroom of the First Compound, and of four prisoners being shot down by the guard.
 Serve them right!
 She has no pity.